 - a sense of tightness in the chest

-In severe cases, a person may experience intense, prolonged, chest pains accompanied by cold sweat, nausea, or vomiting, and sometimes a temporary loss of consciousness.
-A person suffering a coronary artery spasm may also feel muscular pain in their arm or jaw.
+In severe cases, a person may experience intense, prolonged chest pain accompanied by a cold sweat, nausea, or vomiting.
+They may also experience a temporary loss of consciousness.
+A person who is experiencing a coronary artery spasm may also feel muscular pain in their arm or jaw.

-Alternatively, a person may experience mild versions of these symptoms, or none at all.
-According to one review, a person is
+Alternatively, a person may experience mild versions of these symptoms or no symptoms at all.
+This may mask a serious condition.

-The causes of coronary artery spasms are complex and multi-faceted.
-The body’s automatic nervous system, a person’s levels of chronic inflammation, and any underlying heart conditions may all play a part in causing coronary artery spasms, according to a 2020
+The causes of coronary artery spasms are complex and multifaceted.
+The body’s automatic nervous system, a person’s level of chronic inflammation, and any underlying heart conditions they have may all play a part in causing coronary artery spasms, according to one

 - magnesium deficiency

-Stress and other mental health factors may affect a person’s risk of coronary artery spasms.
+Stress and other mental health factors can also affect a person’s risk of coronary artery spasms.
 However,

-There are three main ways to diagnose coronary artery spasm:
+There are three main tests a doctor can conduct to diagnose coronary artery spasm.
+These are:

-- Coronary angiography: This is an X-ray-like test that creates images of blood vessels
+- Coronary angiography: This is an X-ray-like test that creates images of the blood vessels.

-- Electrocardiogram: A test that checks for abnormal electrical patterns in the heart
+- Electrocardiogram: This is a test that checks for unusual electrical patterns in the heart.

 These tests may reveal symptoms of coronary artery spasms.
-However, the only way for a medical professional to diagnose the condition definitively is by doing an additional test called
+However, the best way for a doctor to diagnose the condition definitively is by doing an

-During provocative testing, doctors use specific drugs to cause or “provoke” a spasm, which allows them to diagnose the condition with certainty.
+During provocative testing, the doctor uses specific drugs to provoke a spasm, which allows them to diagnose the condition with certainty.

-There is no singular cure for coronary artery spasm, but there are several ways to manage the condition and reduce symptoms.
+There is currently no single cure for a coronary artery spasm, but there are several ways to manage the condition and reduce the symptoms it causes.

-Quitting smoking is the most helpful lifestyle change.
-A person may also reduce their risk of repeat spasms through changes to their activity levels and diet.
+Quitting smoking is the most helpful lifestyle change a person can make to reduce the symptoms.
+A person may also be able to reduce their risk of repeat spasms by making changes to their activity levels and diet.

-A doctor may also prescribe certain medications, including:
+A doctor may also prescribe certain medications to manage coronary artery spasms, including:

-- calcium channel blockers to reduce muscle tightening in the chest
+- calcium channel blockers to reduce muscle tightening in the arteries

 - nitrates to ease chest pain

-- statins to lower cholesterol and strengthen arteries
+- statins to lower cholesterol and strengthen the arteries

-When medications and lifestyle changes do not work, doctors may
+When medications and lifestyle changes do not work, a doctor

-Coronary artery spasms are normally experienced at rest, unlike many other heart complications.
-Due to this, a person usually does not have to stop physical activity as a preventative measure.
-In fact, a 2016 review of vasospastic angina reported that aerobic exercise can lead to a reduction in blood-flow related heart conditions.
+Since most coronary artery spasms happen at rest, unlike many other heart complications, a person usually does not have to stop or limit physical activity as a preventive measure.
+In fact, one 2016 review of vasospastic angina reported that aerobic exercise can lead to a reduction in blood flow-related heart conditions.

-Once a doctor diagnoses a person with this condition, the doctor may recommend medication such as calcium channel blockers, nitrates, and statins to prevent further symptoms.
+Once a doctor diagnoses this condition, they may recommend medications such as calcium channel blockers, nitrates, and statins to prevent further symptoms.

-If left untreated, coronary artery spasms may occur more frequently and
+Without treatment, coronary artery spasms may occur more frequently and can lead to

 The likelihood of complications may also increase if a person has other underlying heart conditions, such as coronary heart disease.

-Coronary artery spasms can also cause different forms of arrhythmia, which is a change in the way the heart beats.
+Coronary artery spasms can also cause different forms of arrhythmia, which refers to a change in the way that the heart beats.

-According to medical reviews, the long-term outlook for patients who experience coronary artery spasms without other underlying heart conditions is good.
+According to some reviews, the long-term outlook for people who experience coronary artery spasms without other underlying heart conditions is good.

-Medication can help patients control spasms and their symptoms over time.
-A person should continue with prescribed medications or treatments even if they no longer experience symptoms of coronary artery spasms.
+Medication can usually help people control spasms and the symptoms they cause over time.
+A person should continue with their prescribed medications or treatments even if they no longer experience any symptoms of coronary artery spasms.

-Lifestyle changes may also improve a person’s outlook.
-Avoiding smoking is a critical factor in reducing episodes of coronary artery spasms.
+Making lifestyle changes can also improve a person’s outlook.
+For example, avoiding smoking is a critical factor in reducing episodes of coronary artery spasms.